ADA Compliance and Accessibility for Showit Websites: What You Need to Know

 1. A real user can’t access a website

-Someone with a disability tries to use a site and can’t.
 For example, they can’t read the text, navigate the page, or use key features.
-In some cases, they or their legal representative raise a complaint.

 2. Legal firms actively look for accessibility issues

-This is why you sometimes hear about “small businesses getting sued”.
+This is why you sometimes hear about small businesses getting sued.

 You don’t need a perfect website to be responsible.
-What matters is your intention.

-Making good choices and improving where you can.
+Accessibility isn’t about ticking a single box and you’re good to go.
+It’s about showing effort, intention, and ongoing improvement.
 Especially on a platform like Showit, small changes really do make a difference.

-Because at the end of the day, if you make it easier for everyone to use your website, you’ll give them a better experience, they’ll feel included by you, and that builds trust.
+And at the end of the day, if you make it easier for everyone to use your website, you’ll give them a better experience, they’ll feel included by you, and that builds trust.

 Below you can find more related links to read more about this topic.